* Syria accepts Russia's diplomatic solution to Syria crisis

-NEW YORK, Sept 10 (Reuters) - U.S. stocks rose on Tuesday, with the S&P 500 on track for a sixth straight session of gains, as an alternative solution emerged to the Syrian crisis that could avert a possible Western military strike.
+NEW YORK, Sept 10 U.S. stocks rose on Tuesday, with the S&P 500 on track for a sixth straight session of gains as an alternative solution emerged to the Syrian crisis that could avert a possible Western military strike.

 Encouraging economic data from China gave investors further reason to buy, with nine of the 10 S&P sectors higher.
 Energy was the only exception, falling alongside crude oil.

-Fears of about a possible military strike against Syria eased after U.S. President Barack Obama said Monday he saw a possible breakthrough after Russia proposed that Syria hand over its chemical weapons for destruction, a proposal Syria supported.
+Fears of action against Syria eased after U.S. President Barack Obama said Monday he saw a possible breakthrough in the situation after Russia proposed that Syria hand over its chemical weapons for destruction, a proposal Syrian Prime Minister Wael al-Halki said his country supported.

 "We don't know if this is just talk or if it could happen, but right now tensions have cooled and the market likes that," said Michael Matousek, head trader at U.S. Global Investors Inc in San Antonio."